 6. Go Glamping or Rent a Cabin

 Because the summer is over and ski season hasn’t yet hit, fall is a great time to visit the mountains without the large crowds.
 You can go hiking, mountain biking, and site-seeing during the day and enjoy the crisp evening in a luxury cabin at night.
+The best part is, you can enjoy fall camping without the cold!
 Here you can curl up in front of the fire and enjoy the starlight on clear nights.

 7. Oktoberfest